keyboard_arrow_up

 Position Valves

-Or 3-way valves, consist of two valves in a single body with a shared input and exhaust port.
-They are used as pilot control for hydraulic valves.
+Also known as 3-way valves, they contain two valves in one body and are used to pilot control other hydraulic valves.

 Safety Relief Valves (SRV)